 It’s not content length.

-Diversity among the ranking factors is also the number one way to weather the next Google update.
+Diversity among the Google rankings factors (not just diversity among your backlinks) is also the number one way to weather the next Google update.

 Why?

-When Google updates their algorithm, they tend to either add or remove factors and/or increase or decrease the respective weight of some factors over others.
+When Google updates their algorithm or Google’s algorithm updates, they tend to either add or remove factors and increase or decrease the respective weight of some factors over others.

 But, if your pages and your website are properly tuned and optimized to more factors, then the likelihood of a catastrophic drop is much lower.